 October 23th update

 So quite a lot of stuff has changed in the past 3 months, the token MCO was changed to CRO (I will update calculations/images in a later stadium).
+The card will now be called CRO Visa Card because the token changed to Crypto.com.
 Unfortunately, I feel like the CRO price was artificially pumped in the months prior to the switch and it has been freefalling for the last 2 weeks.
 Hopefully, it will bottom out at this point (see chart below).

 I noticed that using the card slowed down a little when the 10% cashback at Lidl and Aldi ended, I’m currently mostly used the card for big purchases and the Spotify rebate.